appwrite/website/CONTRIBUTING.md

 For consistency the Appwrite documentation follows a strict set of style guidelines, so no matter who is writing the documentation, the tone and voice remains consistent.

-### Style
+### Headings
 - All titles, headings, buttons, and labels should be written in **sentence case**.
-If you're not sure what sentence case should look like, check [APA's style guide](https://apastyle.apa.org/style-grammar-guidelines/capitalization/sentence-case) or check with ChatGPT and other LLMs, which are surprisingly good at sentence case conversions.
+If you're not sure what sentence case should look like, check [APA's style guide](https://apastyle.apa.org/style-grammar-guidelines/capitalization/sentence-case) or check with ChatGPT and other LLMs which reliably converts titles to sentence case.
-- All headings in a docs page begin with `# Heading` and go until `### Heading`.
-Internally, Appwrite Website's Markdown parser
+- All headings in a docs page begin with `# Heading` then `## Heading` and `### Heading`.
+Internally, they're converted to H2 to H4 tags.
+- All headings should have an ID label, for example `# Cool heading {% #cool-heading %}` the `#cool-heading` ID will be used to generate the table of contents and add links to the heading.
+- Prefer verbs over gerunds, for example, say "Create documents" not "Creating documents".

 ### Extended Markdoc components

+Appwrite's documentation uses extended markdown syntax.
+You can find all of the available partials types in the [CONTENT.md file](./CONTENT.md).

+### Screenshots
+- When contributing upload original screenshots.
+The Appwrite design team will edit the screenshot to be consistent with other screenshots in the docs.
+- Screnshots should be taken in a 1400 x 900 view port on 3x DPR in browser developer tools.
+- Use generic and sensible organization, project, and resource names.
+Avoid names like `test`, `demo`, or `sdlkfj`.
+- All screenshot should be take from a user named Walter O'Brien.
+You can change the name of your current user by going to your Appwrite Console and clicking the **top right profile icon** > **Your Account** > **Name**.

 ## Submit a pull request 🚀